The book

 Self-organisation

 Coherent structures emerge whenever systems seek configurations that minimise internal phase conflict.
 Self-organisation links directly to phase locking, drift management and coherence preservation.
-Patterns, structures and stable behaviours appear because they represent efficient solutions to phase constraints, not because they are designed.
+Stable structures emerge because they minimise internal phase conflict under the constraints of coherent phase evolution.

 The canonical phase processes

-Phase-snap, drift, shear, locking, echo, inversion, pinning, rupture, saturation and vacuum transition are presented as a unified family of canonical behaviours.
-They form the operational vocabulary of PDT and serve as the bridge to the cosmological and applied sections that follow.
+Phase snap, drift, shear, locking, echo, inversion, pinning, rupture, saturation, and vacuum transition are brought together as the canonical operational vocabulary of PDT.
+Together they provide a unified language for describing coherent evolution, instability, adaptation, and transition across physical systems, forming the bridge to the cosmological and applied sections that follow.

 1. 51